 The Wisconsin State Fire Chiefs Association supports the new rules but also said they are concerned about the cost of disposal and replacement--which is said to average about $50 and $35 per gallon respectively.
 In 2019, the Madison Fire Department (MFD) became the first in Wisconsin to end its use of fluorinated foam.
 Given the amount of fluorinated foam the fire department contained, fire department officials estimated it would cost about $15,000 to collect and dispose of 610 gallons of concentrated foam.
 The DNR estimates that compliance with the new rule will cost up to $5 million annually.
 With fire departments anticipating to abandon the use of fluorinated foams, there must be a designated place of disposal.

 The MFD has selected a contractor to manage the disposal of their fluorinated foam.
 According to documents from MFD, the contractor, North Shore Environmental Construction, planned to dispose of the material at a Waste Management landfill in Arlington, Oregon.

 While Wisconsin has its own troubles with fluorinated foam, other states have even greater difficulties to overcome.
 A survey from 2018 estimated fire departments in Michigan to have more than 36,000 gallons of fluorinated foam.
 The Wisconsin DNR is still surveying fire departments to determine the amount of fluorinated foam they have on hand, but DNR representatives said Wisconsin likely has less foam than Michigan.

-[Sources: Wisconsin State Journal; Wisconsin Public Radio; Wisconsin Department of Natural Resources]
+Wisconsin Public Radio; Wisconsin Department of Natural Resources